MobilityWorks

-On this page, we explore what you need to know about lung cancer detection, treatment pathways of the future, lung cancer treatment costs, and how fundraising for lung cancer with our nonprofit can help provide financial assistance following a lung cancer diagnosis.
+The costs associated with lung cancer can be daunting.
+Explore what you need to know about lung cancer treatment costs and how medical fundraising for lung cancer with Help Hope Live can help provide financial assistance for costs associated with lung cancer.

 For patients who are supported by a reliable insurance plan, some lung cancer treatment costs may be covered.
 Many plans may not provide comprehensive financial assistance for lung cancer patients, particularly if treatment includes specific drugs or treatments with high out-of-pocket price tags.
 Further, even if your insurance does cover your costs, finding lung cancer copay assistance can also be a valid concern.

-Before insurance, the treatments for lung cancer will likely involve one or more of these options:
+Before insurance, the costs of treating lung cancer will likely involve one or more of these options:

-There is one type, hematopoietic stem cell transplantation (HSCT), that is used to treat cancer that is often covered by insurance.
-This type of therapy has evidence suggesting that it may be most effective treating several types of orthopedic conditions.
+Other treatment options, such as hematopoietic stem cell transplantation (HSCT) may come with additional out-of-pocket expenses.
+This type of therapy has evidence suggesting that it may be effective treating several types of orthopedic conditions.
 Its use outside of these treatment types, however, are largely unconfirmed and still in clinical trials.
 However, it’s best for patients to talk to an insurance provider to determine exactly what will be covered.

 Fundraising can help provide financial support for lung cancer.
 Through community-based fundraising, our nonprofit organization is dedicated to helping you raise funds for the medical expenses associated with surgery or ongoing support for lung cancer.